 - Seafood: catfish, clams, crab, halibut, lobster, mussels, oysters, salmon, scallops, shrimp, snapper, tilapia, trout

-- Soups and Sauces: clam chowder, bean, butternut squash, gravy, lentil, mushroom, potato, pumpkin, stock,
+- Soups and Sauces: clam chowder, bean, butternut squash, gravy, lentil, mushroom, potato, pumpkin, stock, tomato, vegetable

-- Legumes and Grains: herbed breads, garbanzo beans, lentils, pasta, rice, risotto, stuffing, white beans or cannellini beans, tabbouleh, quinoa, wild rice
+- Legumes and Grains: herbed breads, garbanzo beans, lentils, pasta, rice, risotto, stuffing, white or cannellini beans, tabbouleh, quinoa, wild rice

 - Fruit and Dessert: apple, apricot, berries, fig, grape, lemon, melon, peach, pear, plum, strawberry